19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Backgrounds/Background.md

 ## Example Random Table

-Here's a table with some classic background ideas.
+Here's a table with some classic backgrounds in Mithrinia.

 | d20 | Background     |
 | --: | -------------- |